KeisakuHiga/cherrys-bake-shop/README.md

     This new website would help in spreading the word in the neighborhood and get more customer footfalls and offers online flexibility of sending customizations via Quote form to CBC(Client)in advance.

     * Functionality/ Features
-    - Nav bar: Navigating to different website pages
+    - Nav bar: Allows easier navigation to different pages of website
+    - Side bar: Allows User to call the outlet, also look at social pages of CBC on Facebook and  Instagram
+    - Footer: Allows User to see outlet address and opening hours
-    - Home page: Shows gallery of cake pictures and filipino food
+    - Home page: Landing page, allows User to see gallery of cake pictures and filipino food
-    - About page: Profile of Cherry's Bakeshop and Cafe
+    - About page: can know about the Story/Profile of Cherry's Bakeshop and Cafe
     - Order page: Book cake with time details and customization options
     - FAQ: Few questions which they keep getting asked all times.
-    - Contact number on all pages with Facebook & Instagram links
+    - Contact: The contact page carries outlet Contact number on all pages with Facebook & Instagram links

     Admin